 Go for a test drive.
 If this is the first time your pet will be in the car for longer than it takes to get to the vet, try a longer drive before you’re stuck in the car for hours.
 When we took one of our cats to the vet for the first time, he chewed right through a temporary cardboard carrier before we’d left the driveway.
 We found out that we needed a sturdy plastic carrier he couldn’t escape.
 But our dog is just fine sitting in his bed and napping for eight hours.

 Know your pet.
 If your dog gets carsick, skip their breakfast the morning before the road trip.
 If your cat freaks out in the car, put their favorite blanket in the carrier.
 You can also do carrier training in advance if your cat hates being confined, or ask your vet to prescribe a mild sedative to calm your pet down.

-Take your dog for a pee break every four to six hours.
-Though some dogs can hold it longer, it’s often a good idea to take them out more often than normal to avoid an accident in the car.
+Take your dog outside for a break every four to six hours.
+Though some dogs can hold urine longer, it’s often a good idea to take them out more often than normal to avoid an accident in the car.
 It’s good to stretch your legs often too.
 And leash up your pup before you open the car door to avoid an escape attempt.
-I’ve found state welcome centers are the perfect spot for a doggy pee break.
+I’ve found state welcome centers are the perfect spot for a doggy break.

 Don’t drive for more than 12 or 14 hours total.
 Your pets will probably start to go crazy after much longer, and your cat will need to get to a litterbox soon.

 Don’t take cats out of carriers.
 Even if you think your cat will be fine hanging out in the seat next to you or riding on your shoulder, they’re at risk of escaping or getting stepped on.
 Cats usually won’t use the bathroom in an unfamiliar place anyway, so don’t worry about bringing out the litter box until you get to your destination.